PSSRT/hm1/code/README.txt

 To compile the demo:
-gcc -o filter filter.c -lm -lrt -W -Wall
+gcc -o filter filter.c rt-lib.c -lm -lrt -lpthread -Wall

 To test the demo: